 Arriving to Penang Tropical Fruit Farm

-There’s no escaping the fact that Penang Tropical Fruit Farm is a long way from everything else on the island.
+Located here on the other side of the island to George Town, there’s no escaping the fact that Penang Tropical Fruit Farm is a long way from everything else on the island.
 It even feels like a trek from ESCAPE and Entopia, which themselves are far removed from most of the other tourist destinations on Penang Island.

 It’s easy enough to get a Grab to the Tropical Fruit Farm and, unless you have your own vehicle, it’s the only option as the buses don’t make it this far.
 Getting away from the farm is a different story, but more on that later.